-For the linen lovers, I highly recommend two looks: the Bondi Born Utility pants in white, as pictured on me, and the Universal Top and Skirt in white, as pictured on Em, or black (available at After Eight in Drop One_.
+For the linen lovers, I highly recommend two looks: the Bondi Born Utility pants in black, as pictured on me, and the Universal Top in white, as pictured on Em, or black (available at After Eight in Drop One).

 And, finally, from Bondi Born's Resort '21 collection, this 'Ripple' pleated skirt (below) is made from fluid crepe into a floor-sweeping silhouette with a wide waistband.
 Partner with the matching top as pictured below twice on Em, casually and together for an event-ready look.

 You can shop these Bondi Born pieces in Drop One coming this December.